Welcome to Yggdrasil

 Of course, I’m a resourceful blood, otherwise, how would I be here telling my tale over a warm ale?
 A lillend saved me, but I do not know her name.
 I only can remember her sleek serpentine form, her rainbow hue wings merging silently with the waters.

 It didn’t take me long to understand the dark of what’d happened, but to this day the sheer audacity of the idea leaves me staring like a wide-eyed barmy.
-Yggdrasil, the great planespanning World Ash, grew straight into the waters of The Moon Gates, a realm on Ysgard overseen by Selune and Soma, deities dedicated to the moon.
+Yggdrasil, the great planespanning World Ash, grew straight into the waters of the Gates of the Moon, a realm on Ysgard overseen by Selune and Soma, deities dedicated to the moon.
 The root I had followed led directly under the waves.
 Other chant I’ve heard indicates that the River Oceanus winds its way through Gates of the Moon, but its course is determined by the ebb and flow of the moon.
 Imagine a place where Yggdrasil, the River Oceanus, and the Infinite Staircase all meet, and you’d have the Moon Gates.
 No spot in the multiverse is the centre of it all, but I’d keep my eyes on this one all the same, berk.

 Source: Aaron Infante-Levy